Asynchronous Decentralized SGD with Quantized and Local Updates: The Convergence of SwarmSGD

-Fourth, although the requirement $T \geq n^4$ appears restrictive, some non-trivial dependency between $n$ and $T$ is necessary, as gradient information has to ``mix'' well in the graph before global optimization can occur.
-Previous work requires stronger variants of this restriction: specifically, ~\cite{lian2017asynchronous} require $T \geq n^6$, while~\cite{assran2018stochastic} requires $T = \Omega(n d^2)$.

 \paragraph{Proof Overview.} At a high level, the argument rests on two technical ideas.
-The first idea is to show that, due to the pairwise averaging process, and in spite of the local steps, the nodes' parameters will have to remain concentrated around their mean $\mu_t$.
-The second is to show that, even though stochastic gradients are taken at \emph{perturbed, noisy} estimates of this mean, the impact of this noise on convergence can be bounded.
+The first is that, in spite of noise and local steps, the nodes' parameters remain concentrated around the mean $\mu_t$.
+The second is to leverage this, and bound the impact of stochastic noise and model staleness on convergence.
 In particular, the main technical difficulty in the proof is to correctly ``encode'' the fact that parameters are well concentrated around the mean.
-For this, we define the potential $\Gamma_t$, which denotes the variance of models after $t$ interactions.
-Formally,
+A natural approach is to bound the model variance $\Gamma_t$ after $t$ interactions.
+Formally, we define $\Gamma_t = \sum_{i=1}^n \|X_t^i-\mu_t\|^2,$ where $\mu_t=\sum_{i=1}^n X_t^i/n$, as before.

-where $\mu_t=\sum_{i=1}^n X_t^i/n$.
-We bound the expected evolution of $\Gamma_t$ in terms of $r$, the degree of nodes in the interaction graph $G$, and $\lambda_2$, the second smallest eigenvalue of the Laplacian of $G$.
-For both algorithm variants we consider, our bound depends on the learning rate, number of local steps, and the bound provided by the assumption on the stochastic gradients (the bound $M^2$).
+We bound the expected evolution of $\Gamma_t$ over time, depending on the learning rate, number of local steps, quantization parameter and the bound provided by the assumption on the stochastic gradients (the bound $M^2$).
 The critical point is that the upper bound on the expectation of $\Gamma_t$ \emph{does not depend} on the number of interactions $t$.
-Our approach leverages techniques from the analysis of static load balancing schemes, e.g.~\cite{BerenbrinkSpectralGap}.
-Two key elements of novelty in our case are that (1) for us the load balancing process is \emph{dynamic}, in the sense that loads (gradients) get continually added; (2) the load-balancing process we consider is multi-dimensional, whereas usually the literature considers simple scalar weights.
-The complete argument is presented in the Appendix.
+More precisely, if all the above hyper-parameters are constant, we get that $\E[\Gamma(t)]=O(n)$.
+Our approach brings over tools from classic load-balancing~\citep{BerenbrinkSpectralGap}, to the multi-dimensional case.